lynaghk/zmq-async/README.markdown

 + Handle ByteBuffers in addition to just strings and byte arrays.
 + Enforce that provided ports never block and/or are read/write only as appropriate.
-+ I'm not sure if the "easy" interface is a good idea; if I'm going to keep it, though, I should add functions for all ZeroMQ socket types (including pubsub).